Li Xiaopeng (politician): Shanxi

-In May 2008, Li was named to the Party Standing Committee of Shanxi province, joining the elite council of politicians in the province.
-In less than a month, on June 12, Li was named Vice-Governor of Shanxi, his portfolio included commerce, market regulation, foreign affairs, and tourism.
-In June 2010, Li was named Executive Vice-Governor.
-In December 2012, Li Xiaopeng was named acting Governor of Shanxi, replacing Wang Jun, who went on to become party chief of neighbouring Inner Mongolia.
+In May 2008, Li was appointed to the Shanxi Provincial Party Standing Committee, joining the province's elite council of politicians.
+In less than a month, on June 12, Li was appointed Vice-Governor of Shanxi at the 3rd session of the Standing Committee of the 11th People's Congress of Shanxi province.
+He was specifically responsible for commerce, market regulation, foreign affairs, and tourism of the province.
+In June 2010, Li was appointed Executive Vice-Governor of Shanxi.
+In December 2012, he was promoted to acting governor of Shanxi, replacing Wang Jun, who went on to become Party Secretary of neighbouring Inner Mongolia.
+On 29 January 2013, the first session of the 12th People's Congress of Shanxi province officially elected Li Xiaopeng as the governor of Shanxi.

 Li Xiaopeng's term as Governor has been marked with instability in the provincial party organization; between 2013 and 2014, several senior provincial officials fell as part of a corruption probe.

 In January 2015, the Shanxi government website made changes to the "division of labour" among the highest officers of the provincial government, reducing Li's purview to only "oversee overall work of the provincial government."
-It was generally considered customary for the governor to also directly oversee the departments for supervision, audit, and state owned enterprise management (guoziwei), which is typically defined explicitly on the websites.
+It was generally considered customary for the governor to also directly oversee the departments for supervision, audit, and state-owned enterprise management (guoziwei), which is typically defined explicitly on the websites.
 Outside observers saw this move as an indication that Li Xiaopeng's power had been curtailed.
-During his governorship, he welcomed two new party secretaries, Wang Rulin and Luo Huining, while unable to ascend to the post of provincial party chief himself as was customarily expected in other Chinese provinces.
+During his governorship, he welcomed two new party secretaries, Wang Rulin and Luo Huining, while being unable to ascend to the post of provincial party chief himself, as was customarily expected in other Chinese provinces.

-Li is an alternate member of the 18th Central Committee of the Chinese Communist Party, he is ranked last on the list, which is arranged by votes received in favour at the 18th Party Congress.
+Li is an alternate of the 18th Central Committee of the Chinese Communist Party.
+He is ranked last on the list, which is arranged by votes received in favour at the 18th Party Congress.

 Minister of Transport

-In September 2016, Li Xiaopeng was appointed as the Minister of Transport by the Standing Committee of the National People's Congress, and replaced Yang Chuantang.
+On 3 September 2016, Li Xiaopeng was appointed as the Minister of Transport by the Standing Committee of the National People's Congress, and replaced Yang Chuantang.
+On 10 May 2023, he succeeded Yang Chuantang as the Communist Party Secretary of the Ministry of Transport.